TDX: ITS Change Management Procedures

 The requestor will be responsible for completing the Change Management form and selecting the Team Lead and/or Director as approvers.
 The requestor, or a team representative, should attend the OPS Council meeting if their change requires Change Management Council consent.
 If there is no representative for the change and there are any unanswered questions, the request WILL BE DENIED by the Change Management Council.

-Routine Change - A low risk change that adheres to a pre-defined set of approved procedures and occurs at defined intervals.
+Routine Change - A low-risk change that adheres to a pre-defined set of approved procedures and occurs at defined intervals.
 For example, windows patching and database refreshes are considered routine changes.

 Approvals: Lead or above and Change Management Council consent.

-Approvals: Lead can provide the FIRST approval.
+Approvals: The lead can provide the FIRST approval.

-Director or above required to approve.
+The director or above is required to approve.

 Change Management Council consent.